Pieter Brinkman Blog

 Set the Connection -> Application Settings property True.
 This will generate a connection string in your app.config.

-Copy this connection string to your web.config and your all set!
+Copy this connection string to your web.config and you're all set!

 =================================================================